 Working as an ice cream truck driver one day –a ding ding man, a good humor man, or whatever you would called me in your locale– I was pulled over by a couple of bandannas, beneath hats that were turned backwards, and sunglasses.
 I braced for the worst.
 I envisioned this encounter to be the modern-day equivalent of bandits pulling over a stagecoach.
 I flirted with the notion that the only reason they stopped me “just to talk” was to allow their stickup man enough time to sneak around the back of the ice cream truck and complete the robbery.
 As a result, I divided my attention between them and my mirrors, watching for any movement to occur behind my truck.
 When that didn’t happen, I began to wonder if they were feeling me out, to see if I was a soft and easy roll.
 All of that may have been unfair, but I have always been a nerdy guy, and these guys appeared to be so cool.
 I could find no reason that these would want to stop their truck in the middle of the road and “just talk” to someone like me.

-In ways I didn’t understand and still don’t, and as I’ve been told by many “You probably never will,” I knew that these guys were cooler than me.
+In ways I didn’t understand and still don’t, and as I’ve been told by many “You probably never will,” I knew that these guys were cooler than I was.
 They had this aura about them I call cool, but others, far smarter than me, call radiating self-possession.
 They spoke in an ethereal manner that suggested that they were probably potheads, and as one attuned to pop culture, pop culture references, and pop culture characterizations, I knew that meant that these two guys had to be way cooler than me.
 If they were, in fact, thieves, and I was the aproned shopkeeper –to complete the “old west” analogy– their cool points would be through the roof.

 They didn’t know any this of course.
 They must have thought I was a bandanna, beneath a backwards facing hat, and sunglasses brutha, and that may have been the only reason they decided to stop and chat with me in the first place.
 It may have been the reason they were so relaxed about their status, and my status, and the superior versus inferior roles in our approach to one another.
 When this idea hit me, I felt superior, until I realized that if I was superior, I wasn’t doing anything with it, and that fact had led me to being so embarrassed that I was now wearing a bandanna, beneath a backwards facing hat, and sunglasses.
 I wondered if I input that new information into the paradigm if it might make me inferior to them.
 There are a lot of points given, in this paradigm, for knowing your limitations, and learning to live with them, until you’re so comfortable with who you are that you’re radiating self-possession.
 I realized that in my bandanna, beneath a backwards facing hat, and sunglasses façade, I was going to get no points in any of these categories.